djb950/ModernNetworking/README.md

 A generic object constrained to `Codable`

 `customDecoder`
-Used to allow more granular control over decoding behavior.
+An instance of `JSONDecoder`.
+Allows more granular control over decoding behavior.
 Optional

 `statusCodeActions`
-Allows for customization of what should take place for each HTTP status code.
-Defaults to an emptyy dictionary with the assumption that a 200 is successful and any other status code is a failed result
+A dictionary of `[HTTPStatusCode : HTTPStatusAcrtion<T>]`.
+Allows for customization of what action should take place for each HTTP status code.
+Defaults to an empty dictionary with the assumption that a 200 is successful and any other status code is a failed result

 ```
 // Enum representing the endpoints to hit